Skip to main content

 Investing in on-site first aid response delivers measurable return through multiple channels—from direct cost avoidance to long-term insurance savings and improved contract eligibility.

-• trending_down Lower direct incident costs by treating on-site rather than at expensive ER or urgent care facilities
+• Lower direct incident costs by treating on-site rather than at expensive ER or urgent care facilities

 Example: Preventing One Recordable